DeprecatedLuar/yappers-of-linux/README.md

 - **Performance modes** - Faster or more accurate modes based on your hardware
 - **One toggle** - `yap toggle` pauses, resumes, or starts (control via cli)
 - **TCP server** - Intercept and pipe status changes to your bar/overlays/satelites/dog
+- **Output file** - Pipe transcriptions to other scripts for automation
 - **Actually private** - Literally Whisper (Wow!)

 ---